 The Western Association of Schools and Colleges (WASC) is a non-profit organization that fosters excellence in education through a voluntary non-governmental regional accreditation process.
 This accreditation process helps California schools identify and implement school improvement measures, support accountability, and facilitate student achievement.
 The California Department of Education (CDE) and WASC share a common purpose and commitment to facilitate student achievement and school improvement in the California public schools.
 While WASC accreditation is not required by law, it does provide a means for conducting peer evaluations of educational institutions and programs.
-While WASC accreditation is not required by law, it does provide a means for conducting peer evaluations of educational institutions and programs.
 CDE has collaborated with WASC in order to align the WASC accreditation process with the planning process for California schools required by state and federal statutes in the “Single Plan for Student Achievement”.
-The result of this collaboration is entitled the “FOCUS On LEARNING-joint WASC/CDE process guide”, and is accessible on the WASC Accrediting Commission for Schools .
+The result of this collaboration is entitled the “FOCUS On LEARNING – Joint WASC/CDE process guide”, and is accessible at WASC Accrediting Commission for Schools .

 The FOL – Joint WASC/CDE Process assists schools by allowing them to participate in an in-depth evaluation of their programs.
 Through the process, they can identify their strengths and the areas where improvement is needed.
 Annually, WASC administrators and CDE staff update the training documents to ensure alignment with processes and changes based on CDE corrective actions.
 Participating high schools that have CDE governance issues are considered for a review based on the approval of the CDE and WASC Commission

 For additional information, please visit the WASC Accrediting Commission for Schools .